 She ran barefoot up the track, shouting a warning to him.
 He got down the pole as fast as he could, and together they got his speeder off the track just in time.
 The boxcar shot past with a man hanging on for dear life.
 He had jumped aboard to try to set the handbrakes, but the rocking motion of the car became too great before he had a chance.
 The car left the rails south of Greene and overturned, and the man riding the car lost his life.

 One winter when they were snowed in, Bromley walked to a nearby town for supplies, wearing snowshoes and finding his way by the tops of the telegraph poles that ran beside the railroad.
 I don't recall if he told me this himself or if someone else did.
-The next town up the line was Tolley, about eight miles away.
+The next town up the line was Tolley, about eight miles away, and I don't see any telegraph poles in the photos.

 I recall being lifted up into the cupola of a caboose, and being told the train crew called it "the crow's nest."
 I looked around, but saw no crows.
 Then they told me it had something to do with ships.
 Grownups can be so confusing at times.